Barry Soper on Covid 19 coronavirus lockdown: This Government isn't business savvy

 It was a victory for bureaucracy over business.

-Jacinda Ardern said as much when announcing the lock down would be extended until midnight next Monday.
-It was an action, she said, recommended by the Director General of Health Ashley Bloomfield.
+Jacinda Ardern said as much when announcing the lockdown would be extended until midnight next Monday.
+It was an action, she said, recommended by the Director-General of Health Ashley Bloomfield.

 The Prime Minister then went on to show this Government isn't business savvy.
 Not one of the people on the Covid Response Cabinet Committee has ever run a business - and it shows.